jasperan/planeLLM/tests/README_TESTS.md

 2. **Audio Generation Test**: Tests the `_generate_audio_parler` method with a sample sentence
 3. **Podcast Generation Test**: Tests the full podcast generation pipeline with Parler TTS
 4. **Voice Selection Test**: Tests the ability to select different voice styles for each speaker

+### Error Handling

+If Parler TTS is not available:
+- The tests will be skipped with a clear error message
+- The script will exit with a non-zero status code
+- You will be prompted to install Parler TTS

 ### Voice Selection Feature